-The module takes the planning cycle used in many healthcare systems as its focus.
+This short course takes the planning cycle used in many healthcare systems as its focus.
 It will introduce students to the three key areas of planning, procuring and monitoring healthcare services.
 The module is underpinned by teaching on the critical appraisal of evidence and the use of economic appraisal in health settings.
 Particular emphasis is placed on Health Needs Assessment and the ways in which this can be carried out.
 Students are exposed in particular to these concepts as they apply to healthcare delivery.
-The module is delivered by a mixture of internal academic experts and external experts experienced in service delivery.
+The course is delivered by a mixture of internal academic experts and external experts experienced in service delivery.

 1. Describe the planning cycle in the context of the provision and funding of health care

 2. Demonstrate an understanding of the principles and practice of healthcare needs assessment and its application in public health practice

 3. Demonstrate an understanding of the principles of economic appraisal of healthcare

 4. Critically analyse healthcare policy implementation, in particular through the prioritisation of services and interventions

 5. Demonstrate an understanding of and be able to analyse critical steps in service design or redesign such as service specifications, care pathways and models of care

 6. Evaluate and audit health services to assure and improve quality.